linuxdeepin/deepin-manual/manual-assets/professional/deepin-diskmanager/en_US/index.md

 Please note that you can only hide an unmounted partition.
 Also, system partition cannot be hidden.

 1. On the Disk Manager interface, select a partition and right-click it.
-2. Select **Hide partition**, and a confirmation dialogue pops up.
-Click **Hide**, and the icon of this partition will be changed to the hidden status.
+2. Select **Hide partition** and a confirmation dialogue pops up.
+Click **Hide** and the icon of this partition will be changed to the hidden status.

 ![0|hidden-partition](jpg/hidden-partition.png)

 ### Unhide a Partition

 1. On the Disk Manager interface, select a hidden partition and right-click it.
-2. Select **Unhide partition**, and a confirmation dialogue pops up.
-Click **Unhide**, and the icon of this partition will be changed to the unhidden status.
+2. Select **Unhide partition** and a confirmation dialogue pops up.
+Click **Unhide** and the icon of this partition will be changed to the unhidden status.
 3. Once a partition is unhidden, it will be unmounted automatically.
 Please manually mount the partition for normal use.

 ## Disk Data Administration

 ### Format a Partition

-Formatting a partition will erase all data on the disk.
+Formatting a partition is normally executed to change the format of partitions, and will erase all data on the disk.
 Please proceed with caution as this action is irreversible.

 Notice that you can only format an unmounted partition which is not currently in use.

 1. On the Disk Manager interface, select a partition and click Format ![format](icon/format.svg) icon on the top toolbar.
 2. A formatting interface pops up.
-Fill in the name, and select file system.
+Fill in the name and select file system.

   ![0|format](jpg/format.png)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;